-Bromsgrove District Council's financial performance for the year ended 31 March 2019 is as set out in the Comprehensive Income & Expenditure Summary and our financial position is as set out in the Balance Sheet and Cash Flow Statement.
+Bromsgrove District Council's financial performance for the year ended 31 March 2020 is as set out in the Comprehensive Income & Expenditure Summary and our financial position is as set out in the Balance Sheet and Cash Flow Statement.

-These financial statements have been prepared in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19 (the Code).
-It is the purpose of this report to explain, in an easily understood way, the financial facts and performance in relation to Bromsgrove District Council.
+These financial statements have been prepared in line with the Code of Practice on Local Authority in Accounting the United Kingdom 2019/20 (the Code).
+It is the purpose of this report to explain, in an easily understandable way, the financial facts and performance in relation to Bromsgrove District Council.